hyperledger/indy-node/README.md

       (see [How to Start Working with the Code](#how-to-start-working-with-the-code) below).
 - [indy-sdk](https://github.com/hyperledger/indy-sdk)
     - An official SDK for Indy.
-    - it contains client and anoncreds implementation
+    - It contains client and anoncreds implementation
     - You don't need it to contribute to Indy-Node.
 But please use indy-sdk for your own applications dealing with Indy ecosystem.
 - [indy-crypto](https://github.com/hyperledger/indy-crypto)
     - A shared crypto library